The Night before the Storm:

 Go slow: Sip and never gulp your drinks, to slow down alcohol absorption.

 Some of the widely used, traditional hangover “cures” (calling them myths or legends would be better) really do little to relieve symptoms and some of them can actually make the situation worse.

 Replenishing lost salts through Sports Drinks: Yes you do lose water and salts (electrolytes) with the excessive urination but it isn’t so much to binge on sports drinks.
 Drink water instead.

 The Morning Drink: Hangover is the worst when blood alcohol levels come back to normal levels, ideally in the early morning.
 Pouring yourself another drink is just postponing the ticking bomb and actually making it more lethal as your liver has more alcohol to work with now.
 It’s only going to make the impending headache worse and make you an addict.

 Black Coffee: The caffeine will provide short term relief from symptoms of fatigue and headache (by constricting blood vessels) but its diuretic effect causes more dehydration.
-Drink water to fill the gaping hydration hole or try tea with/without lemon.
+Drink water to

 Pain Medication: Taking acetaminophen (Tylenol) at bedtime normally fades its effect in the morning, when the hangover is the worst.
 Also its impact on an overworked liver can be devastating and can cause permanent liver damage.

 Eating Burnt Toast: Mistaking burnt toast as a form of “activated” carbon is plain foolish.
 So if you expect that the carbon will filter the toxins from the alcohol, it ain’t gonna work.